emrulk1/web_practices/questions.md

 ### Task 12

 - Create a progress bar to show how many tasks so far you have completed (among 1-11) without using any CSS.
 - Create another progress bar to show the same, but use something other than what you used last time.
 You can use CSS this time.
-But do not add any more HTML elements.
-Do it using only one tag.
+But do not use more than one HTML element.

 _Est. time: 25m_